mahmoudramy93/mahmoudramy93/README.md

 - 🌱 I’m currently devolop  ** Backend Software Application **

-- 💬 Ask me about ** With over 7 years of experience spanning IT infrastructure, network management, system operations, and service management, I offer significant expertise to any project.
+- 💬 Ask me About ** With over 7 years of experience spanning IT infrastructure, network management, system operations, and service management, I offer significant expertise to any project.
 As a Senior System Administrator, I specialize in security and infrastructure engineering for data centers, while also embracing software engineering and DevOps roles in freelance projects, broadening my technological proficiency.

-Drawing from this diverse background, I excel in engineering software solutions, particularly in backend development, and seamlessly integrating DevOps practices.
+- Drawing from this diverse background, I excel in engineering software solutions, particularly in backend development, and seamlessly integrating DevOps practices.
 My journey from system administration to software engineering equips me with a holistic perspective, enabling me to lead projects from inception to execution with efficiency.

-I thrive on collaboration, ensuring timely project completion while adhering to budgetary constraints.
+- I thrive on collaboration, ensuring timely project completion while adhering to budgetary constraints.
 My agility as a learner enables me to craft innovative solutions to complex challenges.
 **

 - 📫 How to reach me **mahmoudramy93@outlook.com**